EmbedJournal/embedjournal/README.md

 * Collection names do not seem to support "-" in them, use "_" instead.
 * collection names cannot be same as global variables (site.VARIABLE) as collections get get into into global scope (site.COLLECTION) as well.

+### Issues:

+* Remove blocking jquery from head.
+* Finalize and provide dependency chain for JS and CSS.
+* Center footer social icons in all views.